-An adoption counselor will contact you for a phone interview to help find the right match for you.
+Meet with an adoption counselor to help find the right match for you.

 Meet + Greet

-Once approved, we will book an appointment for you to visit your potential future pet!
-If you’re adopting a canine and already have another dog in your household, you’ll need to do a canine meet and greet as well.
+*If you’re adopting a canine and already have a dog in your household, we’ll need to do a canine meet and greet before taking your new pooch home.